NASCAR Cup Series at Texas Motor Speedway: Manufacturer wins

-Former spring race
+Former second race

 History

 The track's original race, held in spring, was held from 1997 to 2020.
 The first two runnings of the race were controversial, crash-strewn affairs, with universal criticism that the track's design was one groove; Kenny Wallace argued, "They're so busy building condos they don't have time to fix the racetrack."
 Traditionalist fans also criticized the replacement of North Wilkesboro Speedway with the Texas in the schedule.